yegor256/iccq.github.io/pages/src.md

   * Can computers write code better than humans?

-  * How source code can be refactored automatically using Machine Learning?
+  * How source code can be refactored automatically (maybe using Machine Learning)?

   * How existing static analysis methods and tools can be improved?